risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

+worker node failures
-it is best practice to have mutiple worker nodes running in a cluster

-in case of failure of one of them, pods can be scheduled to another worker node automatically
+   it is best practice to have mutiple worker nodes working as a part of deployment,  where the pods can be scheduled to nodes automatically

-if a node goes down and it is not a part of replica set, a new nod will not
+   in case of a node failure, pods that are not part of deployment - managed by replica set, will terminate, even if a new node gets created

+   in such case two options are available

+   - replace the node and add it back manually to the cluster

+   - use --export flag ``kubectl get pod pod-name -o yaml --export > new-pod-name.yaml``, recreate the pods and schedule them to a fresh node

+|

-as first step it is recommended to check nodes ``kubectl get nodes``
+troubleshooting and rebuilding new server as first step in node failures, it is recommended to check nodes ``kubectl get nodes``

    check nodes with kubectl describe

-``kubectl describe nodes chadcrowell2c.mylabserver.com``
+   ``kubectl describe nodes $my-node-name``

-attempt log in to your server via SSH ``ssh chadcrowell2c.mylabserver.com``
+   attempt to SSH via server name``ssh $server-name.com``

    recover IP address of the nodes ``kubectl get nodes -o wide``

-apply ip address to further investigate the server ``ssh cloud_user@172.31.29.182``
+   attempt to SSH via ip address ``ssh cloud_user@x.x.x.x``

+   attempt to ping the address ``ping x.x.x.x``

+   if the case proves that server is down or accidentally deleted, rebuild has to be initiated

+   1. run new virtual  server / node in the chosen enviroment

+   2. once up, instal docker, kubeadm, kublet and give it same hostname
-when creating new server, generate a new token

-``sudo kubeadm token generate``
+   3. switch back to master node to generate a new token ``sudo kubeadm token generate``

-assemble kubeadm join command for the new worker node
+   4. assemble kubeadm join command for the new worker node

-``sudo kubeadm token create [token_name] --ttl 2h --print-join-command``
+   ``sudo kubeadm token create $token-name --ttl 2h --print-join-command``

+   5. copy, paste, run the ``kubectl join`` command

    verify journalctl logs ``sudo journalctl -u kubelet``

    examin syslogs ``sudo more syslog | tail -120 | grep kubelet``

 |